 Begin your morning with breakfast at B’s Bakery for breakfast croissant or one of her signature donuts.
 Most of downtown parking is metered so either park in the free lot of the old Train Depot on Ann Street or be sure to drop enough coins for a full day of exploring!

-Board the Trolley at the corner of Ann St. and Broadway.
 First stop – The Capitol Building for a complimentary tour.
 You may take either a guided tour or explore the beautiful and historic richness of this grand structure on your own.
 The Floral Clock, located behind the Capitol, is the perfect place for a photo opp!

 The trolley will be passing by the Capitol now so we suggest boarding for a ride to Rebecca Ruth Candy Tours and Museum.
 Just $6 will get you in for a behind-the-scenes look at how these delicious chocolate candies are made, and the kids will leave with not only a sweet treat, but also a better understanding of a very brave and determined woman by the name of Ruth Hanly Booe.

 You may now hop back on the trolley for a quick trip over the river.
 Departing at the corner of Broadway and St Clair will allow for you to walk to several local restaurants, shops, museums, and Poor Richard’s Bookstore.
 We suggest grabbing a bite to eat at one of our downtown local eateries, and then either take a self guided walking tour of the Public Art walk, featuring beautiful murals and sculptures.
 Or, if you are with us on a Tuesday or Thursday, check out the guided Bourbon and History Walking Tour , led by “Colonel E H Taylor”, that begins at the Visit Frankfort Welcome Center.

 Alternate options for this tour would be a visit to or a ride to Riverview Park to board the Kentucky State University Thorobred or Kentucky River Tours bourbon boat (reservations required).
 Please check in with the Visit Frankfort Welcome Center for the updated Frankfort Trolley map, complete route information, as well as days/times of operations.